 Provide Adequate Shelter

-While it’s always best to bring pets indoors in cold temperatures, you must provide them with shelter if that’s not an option.
+While it’s always best to bring pets indoors in cold temperatures, you must provide them with shelter (PDF) if that’s not an option.
 Safe winter shelters are ones that are off the ground.
 Position the entry door away from the prevailing wind to minimize cold drafts, and ensure that the shelter offers a snug fit, while still allowing the dog an opportunity to move around easily.

 Although they are covered with fur, dogs do get cold in the winter and need your help to stay warm.
 Insulate shelters against the cold by using straw (which can be provided by through Pet Adoption Center).
 If you provide additional heating opportunities, do not allow your pet to walk or lie directly on heated mats, as this could cause burns and avoid space heaters or heat lamps that could cause fires.
 To obtain warm straw for outdoor pets (please note that this is not transferable to livestock), please call 636-949-7387.